esbmc/esbmc-action/README.md

 #### files:

-Manually specify file paths to be run on ESBMC.
+Manually specify file paths to be used with ESBMC.
 If no file paths are given for this input, this action will instead run off files with a git diff.
 Each file path should be given on their own line, with no quotes or whitespace before or after the path.
 Example:

 ```
 files: |
     file1.c
     folder/file2.c
 ```

+Note that while you may specify any files to be verified, the builds of ESBMC used only support a limited selection of filetypes.

 #### create-artifact: